-- 9. In terms of its own conduct as well as that of connected and interested persons, the Company is formally expected to be consistent with and conform to not only all applicable legal and regulatory requirements, but also, the whole body of its own Governance and Sustainability System (as approved, adopted and amended from time to time) which assumes within it the best practices generally accepted in international markets in the areas of good governance and transparency. - 10.
-The corporate governance, regulatory compliance and risk policies, as well as the other rules on governance of the corporate bodies and other functions are binding, insofar as applicable, on those corporate bodies and other internal committees of the Company, its directors, its employees, and, in general, all other persons connected to them or, as the case may be, those who act for or interact with the Company. - 11.
+- 10. The corporate governance, regulatory compliance and risk rules and policies that make up this chapter are binding, insofar as applicable, on those corporate decision-making bodies and other internal committees of the Company, its directors, its employees, and, in general, all other persons connected to them or, as the case may be, those who act for or interact with the Company. - 11.
 The ideas, values and principles in these guidelines or protocols for conduct are subject to ongoing updates to adapt them to the ever-changing circumstances in which the Company and its Group operates as an established business.
-The policies and rules contained in this Chapter Five are subject to a continuous process of review adaptation and improvement in the context of the environment in which the Company and the Iberdrola Group carry out their business, applicable law and best practices.
+As with the rest of the Governance and Sustainability System, the policies and rules contained in this chapter five are subject to a continuous process of review adaptation and improvement in the context of the environment in which the Company and the Iberdrola Group carry out their business, applicable law and best practices.